-- 10.13 While the Board has previously considered 1am on each day of the week to be the terminal hour for Members' Clubs, the policy position will now expect such clubs to conform to the general policy on terminal hours set out above.
-Where any exception to that policy is sought, it will be for the applicant club to provide the Board with evidence to demonstrate that there is a genuine community need for the hours sought rather than simply the extension of drinking time. - 10.14 With regard to the commencement of licensed hours, the Board acknowledges that outdoor bowling clubs have traditionally been granted opening hours from 9.30am during the playing season between April to October inclusive.
-The Board is minded to continue this tradition.
+10.13 While the Board has previously considered 1am on each day of the week to be the terminal hour for Members' Clubs, the policy position will now expect such clubs when seeking a licence to conform to the general policy on terminal hours set out above.
+Where any exception to that policy is sought, it will be for the applicant club to provide the Board with evidence to demonstrate that there is a genuine community need for the hours sought rather than simply the extension of drinking time.

+10.14 With regard to the commencement of licensed hours, the Board acknowledges that outdoor bowling clubs have traditionally been granted opening hours from 9.30am during the playing season between April to October inclusive.
+The Board recognises this historical position and the diminishing number of bowling clubs locally and is minded to continue this tradition.
 With the exception of such premises, however, all other clubs will be subject to the general policy position on hours set out above.